 EAB is able to kill all ash trees, regardless of their health, age or size.
-It has killed hundreds of millions of ash trees already in the U.S. As of July 2017, it was found in two locations in Nebraska: Omaha and Greenwood.
+It has killed hundreds of millions of ash trees already in the U.S. As of October 2018, it was found in several locations in Nebraska: Omaha, Greenwood, Lincoln, Fremont, and Ashland.
 EAB advancing westward across the state is not up for debate; what is unknown is how many years it will take.

 • What does EAB look like?